IPAC - South Western Ontario

 7. Term of Office

-7.1 Elections are held at the September meeting.
-Terms commence November 30 annually.
-The outgoing Executive will coordinate a smooth transition to the incumbent.
+7.5 Terms commence January 1st.
+The outgoing Executive members will coordinate a smooth transition to the incumbent.

-7.3 The members entitled to vote may, by resolution passed by at least two-thirds (2/3) of the votes cast at a special meeting of members held for that purpose, remove any Director before the expiry of his/her term of office.
+7.7 The members entitled to vote may, by resolution passed by at least two-thirds (2/3) of the votes cast at a special meeting of members held for that purpose, remove any member of the Executive before the expiry of his/her term of office.
 The members may then immediately elect a qualified successor to fill the vacancy for the duration of the term in question.

 8. Election Procedure